 This Linkedin autofill feature pulls information from the prospect’s LinkedIn profile and auto-populates it in your online forms.
 This way your site visitors don’t have to spend a lot of time on your forms, and you can guarantee the information they provide is accurate.
 This autofill feature will only work if the user is logged into their LinkedIn account.

 Additionally, any domain or web address you enter must be white-listed before you can use AutoFill.
-Here’s the Linkedin AutoFill page link where you can get the code to add to your web pages.
+Here’s the Linkedin AutoFill set up page where you can get the code to add to your web pages.

 Linkedin Engagement Pods